Darmstadt Knowledge Processing Repository

 The principal investigator is Prof. Dr. Iryna Gurevych.

-Richard Awkward de Castilho is currently the technical lead.
+Richard Eckart de Castilho is currently the technical lead.

 DKPro is a shared project of all UKP to which all group members contribute.